 Terracotta Art has been practised in West Bengal right from the early days and has carried its tradition through the medieval age till the 19th century.
 In the modern age terracotta art is present in Bengal mostly in the form of home decor and jewellery.
 Terracotta plaques have been the most important form of terracotta art in Bengal.
 Terracota works not only depicted the lives of gods and goddesses but also reflected many scenes from the daily life of individuals.

+Bishnupur in the Bankura District lies about 200km (124 miles) west of Kolkata, and is famous for its terracotta temples.
 From the 16th to the 19th centuries, Bishnupur flourished as the capital of the Malla kings who were great patrons of the arts.
 Due to the lack of stone, the many important buildings and temples in Bishnupur and the surrounding Bankura region were made from brick and covered with ornate terracotta tiles depicting scenes from the Hindu epics of the Ramayana and Mahabharata, as well as everyday life.
 Through stylised figurative imagery the scenes are illustrated with great vitality and rhythm.
 The architects have both adopted and adapted the local village form of a thatched mud house to create buildings of grand monumentality.
 By decorating their surfaces with relief terracotta they uniquely combined simplicity of form with an elaborately embellished veneer.

 In West Bengal the most common terracotta figures are horses, tigers, elephants and snakes as well as toys and domestic vessels.
 In Bengal terracotta images of Lord Ganesha are press moulded, thrown and modelled in vast quantities by potters, to be purchased, taken home and installed on a temporary altar.